azuredevcollege/trainingdays/day6/challenges/challenge1.md

 You typed the command ```docker container run hello-world``` and instructed to Docker daemon that you wanted to create a new container by the image called hello-world and run a command inside that container.
 - Docker cli took your command and connected to Docker daemon over its rest api and passed that command.
 - Docker daemon checked if the image called ```hello-world:latest``` is stored locally or not.
 If it couldn't find the image, it would start to pull that from its registry.
 But we already pulled the image a few min ago so it didn't.
 - Docker created a new container from that image.
-Assşigned a random id to that container object.
-Also it assigned a random name too because we didn't spesify any name for this container.
+Assigned a random id to that container object.
+Also it assigned a random name too because we didn't specify any name for this container.
 After that the container has been created.
 But it's just created.
 Docker didn't start the container. "btw couple of other things have also happened like r/w layer, networks etc. but we'll come to these details later"
 - Actually ```docker container run``` command means that we want to run a command inside a new container.
 If don't specified which command to run, Docker runs the default command instructed on the image.
-In our case, we didn't spesify any command to run inside to container.
+In our case, we didn't specify any command to run inside to container.
 Therefore Docker started the container that it created and ran the default command instructed on the image which is ```/hello```. "hello" is a console application.
 When you run that, it shows the "Hello from Docker!
 This message shows ..." message on the console and exits.
 - Unless otherwise stated, Docker attaches to the container's shell and shows the output of that shell "stdout, stderr"  on your console.
 That was the case for us too.
 So we saw the output of "hello" application on our terminal.
 - **Golden Rule:** Each Docker image has a default application-command instructed on the image to run when a container is created from that image.
 You can overwrite this command and point another command to run when the container is created.
 Docker starts a container and execute that command and also starts to monitor the process which has triggered by this command. "in our case, it's 'hello' console application".
 This application is always the PID1.
 Docker monitors the PID1.
 If PID1 continues to run, container runs.
 When PID1 killed or stopped, container exits.
 In our case, hello-world is a console application.
 When we Docker ran it, it created a message and closed.
 It isn't something like long running service etc. When Docker detected that the PID1 is not running any more, it closed the container too.